insilico/OceanWorldsBiosig/README.md

 # OceanWorldsBiosig
+The data and analysis software will be made public upon publication of the manuscript.

-Support for submitted paper: Interpretable biosignature detection from ocean world analogue isotope data using nearest-neighbor feature selection
+Support for submitted paper: Interpretable Machine Learning Biosignature Detection from Ocean Worlds Analogue CO2 Isotopologue Data

 ## IRMS Data